-1. An application to use an internal model to calculate the consolidated group Solvency Capital Requirement, as well as the Solvency Capital Requirement of insurance and reinsurance undertakings which are part of the group (for the purposes of this Section, referred to as “group internal model”) shall be provided in writing in one of the official languages of the group supervisor's Member State, or in a language for which the group supervisor has given prior approval..
+1. An application to use an internal model to calculate the consolidated group Solvency Capital Requirement, as well as the Solvency Capital Requirement of insurance and reinsurance undertakings which are part of the group (for the purposes of this Section, referred to as “group internal model”) shall be provided in writing in one of the official languages of the group supervisor's Member State, or in a language for which the group supervisor has given prior approval.

 2. For the purpose of this Section, the supervisory authorities of all the Member States in which the head offices of each related insurance and reinsurance undertakings applying for the use of the group internal model to calculate their Solvency Capital Requirement are situated are referred to as “the supervisory authorities concerned”.